phoenixframework/phoenix_live_view/guides/client/js-interop.md

 container:

   - `"phx-connected"` - applied when the view has connected to the server
-  - `"phx-disconnected"` - applied when the view is not connected to the server
+  - `"phx-loading"` - applied when the view is not connected to the server
   - `"phx-error"` - applied when an error occurs on the server.
 Note, this class will be applied in conjunction with `"phx-loading"` if connection to the server is lost.